jithin-ak/cptcity_ferret/README.md

 # Usage

+!
+Example 1:- \
-plot spatial map of SST using colour palatte "temp_19lev.spk" in http://soliton.vm.bytemark.co.uk/pub/cpt-city/views/totp-cpt.html
+!Plot spatial map of SST using colour palatte "temp_19lev.spk" in http://soliton.vm.bytemark.co.uk/pub/cpt-city/views/totp-cpt.html

 use coads_climatology \
 fill/l=1/palette=/path/temp_19lev.spk sst

 !
+Example 2:-\
-To use the reverse colour palatte, use the suffix "_r.spk"  to the flename \
+!
+To use the reverse colour palatte, use the suffix "_r.spk"  to the flename

+use coads_climatology \
 fill/l=1/pal=/path/balance_r.spk sst

+!
+Example 3:- \
 ! if the spk files are copied into "ppl" directory in the ferret source code.

-use coads_climatolgy \
+use coads_climatology \
 fill/l=1/palette=temp_19lev sst